eapearce/shopping_list/docs/tutorial/search_user_parameter.md

 * `id`

 The service returns only results that match the search parameters exactly.  **Note:** User names and emails are case sensitive.

-Complete this tutorial to learn how to search for a user by the desired parameter.
-Expect this tutorial to take about 10 minutes to complete.

 ## Before you begin